ZsZs73/upload2nc/README.md

 Send scans from Brother to Nextcloud
 ## Scan from Brother Multifunction Scanner/Printer to Nextcloud
 The Brother Multi device I have (DCP-L2560DW) does not support Nextcloud as target, but luckily it supports FTP upload.
-I also have an OpenWRT based router, so the idea is to set an OpenWRT router with following services:
+I also have an OpenWRT based router which is always powered on, so the idea is to turn the OpenWRT router to a gateway between the scanner and Nextcloud by setting up following services on it:
 - FTP server, to receive files from the Scanner
-- A custom upload script which is triggered by files received via FTP
+- A custom upload script which is triggered by files received via FTP.
+This will post the file to a Nextcloud share.
+## Advantages
+- No adminisrative rights on the Nextcloud server needed.
+- No need to run scheduled folder scan on Nexcloud server, the uploaded file will be shown immediately
+- No need to install ftp/samba server on the Nextcloud server
+- The procedure could be easily adjusted to upload via Samba instead of FTP, in case your scanner does not support upload via FTP

 ## Security WARNING
 - FTP is an unsecure protocol (username/password are sent in clear text over the network), but I think that it is ok for my home network.
-One can set up a separate VLAN just for the scanner, but it is out of scope of this howto.
+To mitigate the risks one can set up a separate VLAN just for the scanner, but it is out of the scope of this howto.
-- The file uploaded by the scanner to the OpenWRT will be sent to the Netxtcloud server in encrypted format if your Nextcloud URL starts with https://
+- The file uploaded by the scanner to the OpenWRT will be sent to the Netxtcloud server via a secure channel if your Nextcloud URL starts with https://

 ## Requirements
-- ssh access to your Openwrt Router
+- root ssh access to your OpenWRT router to install required packages and script
-- access to your Nextcloud
+- user access to your Nextcloud to create a share for scanned documents
-- access to your Brother Printer
+- administrative access to your Brother Scanner to create FTP upload profile

 ## Settings on Nextcloud
 Set up a file drop upload share as described here: https://docs.nextcloud.com/server/18/user_manual/files/file_drop.html